aws-samples/application-migration-with-aws-workshop/workshop/content/database-migration/configure_source_database.en.md

 ### Run DMS Replication Task with Change Data Capture (CDC)

 To ensure minimal downtime for the database migration, we're going to use continuous replication of changes (also known as **Change Data Capture (CDC)**) from the source database to the target database.
-For more information about CDC and native CDC support of **AWS DMS** see <a href="https://aws.amazon.com/blogs/database/aws-dms-now-supports-native-cdc-support/" target="_blank">this article</a>.
+For more information about CDC and native CDC support of **AWS DMS** see <a href="https://aws.amazon.com/blogs/database/aws-dms-now-supports-native-cdc-support/" target="_blank" rel="noopener noreferrer">this article</a>.

 #### Enable binary log on the source database